 Stop on by to sample some cider.
 On tap right now: Black Currant/Cacao, Afternoon, Blueberry, Strawberry, Cherry/Sage, Rhubarb, Brunch, and Hopped ciders.
 If we run out of one thing, we may replace it with something else, so get it while you can!
 During tasting hours, feel free to bring your own clean 32 oz. or 64 oz. growler if you’d like one filled, or buy a new growler here at the market to take home fresh draft cider.
 And of course, we have our usual brandy house tours with Bruce from 1-3 on Saturdays, and full range of brandy offerings.

-Everyone at Corey Lake Orchards appreciates you buying local, and we hope to see you soon.
+Everyone at Corey Lake Orchards thanks you for buying local.

 Our family is committed to this area and are working to support the community in every way that we can to have it be the vibrant town of yesteryear.
 Here is the weekly update from Dave Vago, Executive Director of DDA, Three Rivers.